 The Marcato Tacapasta Drying Rack comes is made of polycarbonate, making the whole design very sturdy; there is no need to be afraid that you are breaking anything with this dryer.
 Besides the machine being as sturdy as possible, the design is also as fabulous as a pasta drying rack can get.
 With 16 arms to hang the pasta on, the Marcato Tacapasta can carry up to 4 pounds of pasta.

 However, the best part of the Marcato Drying Rack is the fact how easily you can assemble and disassemble it through the folding mechanism.
-In less than 20 seconds you will have the rack up and standing on your table in all it’s glory.
-Wooden drying racks often take a lot more time to set up and are bulkier than plastic dryers, making them less easy to store away.
+In less than 20 seconds you will have the rack up and standing.
+Wooden drying racks often take a bit more time to set up as they require some assembly.

 It also comes with a ‘pasta wand’, which will make it easier to catch the pasta that is being rolled and cutted with your pasta roller, and makes it easy to hang it on the rack.
 It makes it a lot easier to actually hang the pasta on the drying rack, and I think it would be a great addition for every pasta dryer out there.
 This wand can also be used to cut the pasta sheets when needed, so there is no need for having a knife around.

 I have had my Marcato Pasta Rack for over 6 years now, and it still looks brand new.
 If you are looking for a drying rack that will fulfill all your pasta making needs, this is the right choice.
 You can buy the Marcato drying rack on Amazon.